SAS R&D Centre for combatting fraud and financial crime opens in Scotland

-These strategic investments in the UK operations are made at a time of increasing global demand for SAS' industry-leading big data analytics solutions.
+These strategic investments in the UK operations are made at a time of increasing global demand for SAS' industry-leading big data analytic solutions.
 The use of analytics has become critical across industries, such as public security, financial services, retail, telecommunications and manufacturing, to support better decision making that will advance improvements in business operations, performance and innovation as well as preventing fraud and mitigating risk.

 Mikael Hagstrom, SAS executive vice president for Europe, Middle East and Africa (EMEA) and Asia Pacific (AP), comments: "SAS is proud to be building on its existing operations in Scotland.
 We initially established a global research and development team to create business applications to help modernise law enforcement, improve public safety and enhance national security.
 The initial investments allowed SAS to see the real Scottish potential with easy access to Europe, the excellent pool of talent from universities and its strong culture of innovation."